markhowellsmead/mhm-imagehandling/README.md

 ## Usage
 Install the plugin and use the options (Settings » Image handling) to control the addition of a watermark to all JPG images.

+Plain text watermarks will be available in a future version.

 ##Author
 Mark Howells-Mead | www.permanenttourist.ch/github | Since August 2015